GopiKrishna-647/SentimentAnalysis_Telegram/README.md

 **Summary of results**

-There are total 1998 english messages from May 1, 2021 to May 15, 2021 which contains wither of these keywords "shiba" "doge" Sentiment fluctuates between neutral and postive on most days except on May 6 where there is a sudden change in the sentiment which goes to Negative.
+There are total 2403 english messages from May 1, 2021 to May 15, 2021 which contains wither of these keywords "shib" or "doge"
+The sentiment initially starts from positive on May 1 and fluctuates in the positive region up to May 4 after which it starts its decline to Neutral and to Negative on May 5th and 6th respectively
+The sentiment then starts to raise to positive from May 7th and then fluctuates for few days between Positive and Neutral for few Days upto May12th
-There were lot of messages related to these keywords on (>400 per day) on May 8th and May 10th.
+It then contineus to rise from 13th till 15th of May just about reaching its initial value There were lot of messages related to these keywords (around 600 per day) on May 8th and May 10th.
-Average sentiment which is initally positive declines to its lowest (Negative) on May 6th and reahces to positive again on May 7th and fluctuates for a few days between positive and neutral up May 12th.
-It then starts to increase the sentiment score increasing each time from May 12th to May 15th.